 The client is headquartered in London and employs over 1,200 people in more than 19 offices worldwide located in global business and energy centers on five continents.
 For over 100 years, they have brought clarity and transparency to the energy and commodities markets, enabling companies, governments, and individuals to act with conviction.

-They know that data is key to decision making, but information alone isn't informative: it can be interpreted in many ways and inform drastically different decisions.
+They know that data is a key to decision making, but information alone isn't informative; it can be interpreted in many ways and inform drastically different decisions.
 The knowledge and experience of the people make the difference, offering insight that helps customers in 190 countries to interpret fluctuations, uncover new commercial opportunities, and gain a competitive edge.
-From an original focus on petroleum, Platts now cover oil, natural gas, LNG, electric power, coal, shipping, petrochemicals, metals, and agriculture.
+From an original focus on petroleum, they now cover oil, natural gas, LNG, electric power, coal, shipping, petrochemicals, metals, and agriculture.

 Bolt Today was engaged in doing the initial assessment and recommending the right solution and tools.
 The customer understanding was that Oracle CRM is not used much, but the assessment revealed that there were over 10 functional departments and 450 users using Oracle.

 The below diagram shows the analysis by numbers which was eye-opening to the stakeholders:

 Bolt Today CRM experts conducted interviews of five key stakeholders and documented the success metrics.
 What success meant, was very different to each one of them.

 Bolt Today designed the solution that focused on four key aspects:

 We believe that an objective, fact-based analysis of Platts’s current environment is the cornerstone of a CRM solution that integrates well into its existing technology landscape.
 Bolt Today’s design-driven approach is based on the concepts shown in Figure 1.